segmentstream-com/segmentstream-com.github.io/_docs/integrations/google-adwords.md

 ### <a name="conversionID"></a>Conversion ID
 ------
 You can find the conversion tracking ID in the Google Ads system interface.
-Add the "AW-" prefix to the ID when using the gtag.js SDK.

 ### <a name="businessType"></a>Business type
 ------